switchmode/switchmode/CONTRIBUTING.md

 See [`LICENSE`](./LICENSE).

-The public license has a condition requiring licensing of contributions to the public on the same terms, plus a license to my personally, to relicense in the future.
+The public license has a condition requiring licensing of contributions to the public on the same terms, plus a license to me personally, to relicense in the future.
 All the same, please expect that I may ask for a message or other written note acknowledging the license and making contributions available on its terms.